 It is the responsibility of the Data Authority to ensure that processes are in place to make certain that administrative data are accurate and that the appropriate data are collected to accommodate business purposes of the University, reporting requirements to governing bodies, and data sharing with the University community.
 The Data Authority will be supportive of and work collaboratively with the Division of Information Technology to ensure data security and protect student, faculty and staff, and administration confidentiality.

 Data Stewards – Data Stewards are responsible for oversight of the Data Users under their authority, including understanding the individual’s business needs for access to data, approving requests for access to data from potential Data Users, ensuring Data Users have the knowledge, expertise, and ability to access, manipulate and generate high-quality reports from institutional administrative data (including attending training as need to maintain a high level of skill and facility), informing Data Authorities when responsibilities or job duties have changed such that a Data User no longer needs or should have access to institutional administrative data, and verifying and keeping up to date the list of Data Users under their authority.
 The Data Steward must attend required training appropriate to the Data Authority’s area prior to being authorized to function as a Data Steward and participate in management of and coordination/communication with their Data Users.

-Data Users – Data Users are CSU employees who have been given permission to access institutional administrative data by their Data Steward, as approved by the appropriate Data Authority(ies), and generally as implemented by the Department of Information Systems.
+Data Users – Data Users are CSU employees who have been given permission to access institutional administrative data by their Data Steward, as approved by the appropriate Data Authority(ies), and generally as implemented by the Division of Information Technology.